-Below are the Michigan Chamber's legislative priorities for 2017-2018.
-These priorities were developed by the Chamber’s policy advisory committees and members who attended nine regional meetings, providing input from over 800 business leaders from across the state.
-The Chamber’s legislative priorities were unanimously approved on January 31, 2017 by the Michigan Chamber’s 80-member Board of Directors.
+Below are the Michigan Chamber's legislative priorities for 2019-2020.
+These priorities were developed by the Chamber’s three policy advisory committees and approved by the Michigan Chamber’s Board of Directors.

-“The core purpose of the Michigan Chamber is to help members solve their business problems and prosper,” said Chamber Board Chair Raymond A. Biggs, President & CEO of West Shore Bank, Ludington.
+“The core purpose of the Michigan Chamber is to help members solve their business problems and prosper,” said Chamber Board Chair Arny Rodriguez, President & CEO of Technical Professional Services, Inc., in Wayland.
 “These legislative priorities will be used to focus lawmakers’ attention on public policy initiatives to encourage job creation and business success.”

-“The Michigan Chamber represents over 6,500 job providers throughout the state who employ over one million residents, noted Michigan Chamber President & CEO Rich Studley.
-“Chamber members are strongly committed to moving Michigan forward by advancing this agenda to grow Michigan’s economy, strengthen communities and reshape government.”
+“The Michigan Chamber represents approximately 6,000 job providers throughout the state who employ over one million residents, noted Michigan Chamber President & CEO Rich Studley.
+“Chamber members are strongly committed to moving Michigan forward by advancing this agenda to grow Michigan’s economy and strengthen our economic competitiveness.”

-“The Chamber’s 2017-2018 legislative priorities reflect our commitment to delivering powerful advocacy and being a strong voice for business at the State Capitol,” Studley added.
+“The Chamber’s 2019-2020 legislative priorities reflect our commitment to delivering powerful advocacy and being the leading voice for business at the State Capitol,” Studley added.

-“The Michigan Chamber’s business advocacy team stand by our arsenal to fight for free enterprise to achieve our legislative priorities for 2017-2018,” said Jim Holcomb, Senior Vice President for Business Advocacy & General Counsel for the Michigan Chamber.
-“We will also work to hold state lawmakers accountable for how they vote in the 2018 primary and general elections.”
+“The Michigan Chamber’s business advocacy team stand by our arsenal to fight for free enterprise to achieve our legislative priorities for 2019-2020,” said Wendy Block, Vice President of Business Advocacy for the Michigan Chamber.
+“We will also work to hold state lawmakers accountable for how they vote in the 2020 primary and general elections.”

-The Michigan Chamber’s 2017-2018 legislative priorities target eight high-priority issue areas:
+The Michigan Chamber’s 2019-2020 legislative priorities target seven high-priority issue areas: